owaliwuligu/COMP90024_A2/README_ansible.md

 <b>172.26.133.30</b>

-## 4. Deploy Environment and other necessary applications
+## 4. Deploy Environment and other necessary packages
 https://youtu.be/TJZ4j1viZbE